 Where does inspiration come from?

 When I’m starting to work on a new project I always read other people’s plays to see what’s already been said on the topic and to inspire me to go further with my own ideas.
-Last year I challenged myself to read or see 1 play by a playwright I hadn’t looked at before each month to broaden my range of inspiration and influences.
+In 2015 I challenged myself to read or see 1 play by a playwright I hadn’t looked at before each month to broaden my range of inspiration and influences.

 Take a look at my blog series #12newplaywrightsin12months to hear about the plays I read and tips I picked up.